Schedule a Conversation

 Step 3: Style the Container

 For most layouts, the form works well in a container that's 500–600px wide, centred on the page.
-On full-width sections, wrap the embed in a Webflow Div Block and constrain its width via the style panel.
-This prevents the form from stretching awkwardly on wide screens.
+Wrap the embed in a Div Block and constrain its width.
+Don't set a fixed height — the iframe resizes dynamically as donors move through the steps.

-5. Test on mobile — confirm the form is usable at small screen widths and that the keyboard doesn't obscure the active input field on iOS
+2. Test on mobile — confirm the form is usable at small screen widths

 Enthuse: Inline Embed or Hosted Page Link